SaveryIV/Awesome-Books-Project/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

-**[Awesome Books]** is the first project in the Module 2.
-In this project we are working much more in Javascript and practicing DOM manipulation, how add HTML code dynamically, saving and getting information in the Local Storage between other things.
+**[Awesome Books - Refactoring using JavaScript classes]** is the second project in the Module 2.
+In this project we are working much more in Javascript and practicing DOM manipulation, how add HTML code dynamically, saving and getting information in the Local Storage, but using Js classes methodology.

 ## 🛠 Built With <a name="built-with"></a>